higgsbot/currency/README.md

 currency = libcurrency.Token()

-await currency() # Needs to be ran once at the start of the bot.
+await currency.start() # Needs to be ran once at the start of the bot.
 This is the function that gives currency over time. currency.check_balance(user) # Returns the amount of codetokens belonging to a user.
 try:
     currency.remove_tokens(user, amount) # Removes codetokens from a user